Shreyas-Gururaj/LRP_Relevance_Dropout/README.md

 - CPU: Intel Xeon or equivalent
 - RAM: 32GB minimum recommended

-## Reproduce the experiments in the paper, i.e.,
+## Reproduce the experiments in the paper
 The current config files already have the hyperparameters set to the best values of the respective experiments

 ### 2D Images Finetuning (Table-1, Blue columns, Page-6)